tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 I nodded.
 “Yes.”

-The man huffed. “*Tosspot*.”
+The man huffed.
+“Tosspot.”

-I lightly chortled at an insult I hadn’t heard since Will Kenny stole Jim Brennan’s bag of skittles in Year Two.
+I lightly chortled at an insult I hadn’t heard since Will Kenny stole Jim Brennan’s bag of Skittles in Year Two.
 The hunching fellow then straightened his back a little, before waving a hand apologetically.

 “Not you,” He said.
 “Him.”